danrustia11/agriapp_iot/2_creating_a_database.md

 Please make sure that you have accomplished 1_environment_setup.md before proceeding to this step.<br/>

-1. Open Adminer in your browser <br/>
+1. Open Adminer in your browser by going to http://localhost/adminer<br/>

    <img height="350" width="700" src="/tutorial_images/db_1.png"/>